-ROSWELL, N.M. - Valley Meat Company, Roswell, is one of six operations around the nation applying for a permit to slaughter American horses for food.
+Valley Meat Company in Roswell, New Mexico is one of six operations around the nation applying for a permit to slaughter American horses for food.
 However, 70 percent of registered voters polled in New Mexico this month expressed opposition to horse slaughter.

 Attorney Bruce Wagman, a representative of Front Range Equine Rescue and a partner in the Schiff Hardin law firm, has been filing legal documents to prevent horse slaughter in the United States.
 He contended that horse meat is toxic to humans.
 "The drugs that horses are given are not regulated," he charged.
 "Out of the 115 drugs on our chart, 50 of them are specifically mentioned in federal law that says 'Do not give this drug to horses intended for human consumption.'"
 Wagman added that concerns about horse slaughter extend beyond the food supply, into slaughterhouse runoff and cruelty to animals, stating there is no such thing as humane slaughter of horses.